Mount Mazama: Human history

-The Klamath Native Americans of the area believed that Mount Mazama was inhabited by Llao, their "Chief of the Below World."
-After the mountain destroyed itself the Klamaths recounted the events as a great battle between Llao and his rival Skell, their sky god, or "Chief of the Above World."
-The narrative has several slightly different iterations.
-A common variant of the legend recounts that Llao saw a beautiful Klamath woman, the daughter of a chief, and became angry when she refused his offer of immortality if she would be his consort.
-Furious, Llao emerged from Mazama and threw fire upon the people beneath the mountain, and Skell stood on Mount Shasta, trying to defend the people against Llao's fury.
-As the earth shook and volcanic rock fell from the sky, two holy men sacrificed themselves to Mount Mazama's crater, and Skell was able to force Llao back into the volcano, which then collapsed on top of him; other accounts tell that Skell smashed the peak on top of Llao.
-Torrential rain followed, filling in the hole left by Mazama's collapse to form Crater Lake.
+The Klamath Native Americans of the area believed that Mount Mazama was inhabited by Llao, Chief of the Below World.
+The Klamaths recounted the eruption as a great battle between Llao and his rival, the sky god Skell, Chief of the Above World.
+A common variant of the legend says that Llao saw the beautiful daughter of a Klamath chief, and offered her immortality if she would be his consort.
+Furious at her refusal, Llao emerged from Mazama and spewed fire around the mountain, while Skell stood on Mount Shasta trying to defend the people.
+As the earth shook and burning rock fell from the sky, two holy men sacrificed themselves to Mount Mazama's crater, and Skell was able to force Llao back into the volcano, smashing the mountain on top of him and creating a great pit.
+Torrential rain filled the pit to form Crater Lake, Giiwas in the Klamath language.

-Native American people have lived in the area near Mazama for at least 10,000 years.
+Native Americans have lived in the area for at least 10,000 years.
 At least part of the surrounding vicinity was occupied by indigenous populations when Mazama resumed activity about 8,000 years ago, following about 20,000 years of dormancy.
-Most evidence suggests that Mazama served as a camp site, but not a permanent place of habitation.
+Most evidence suggests Mazama served as a camp site, but not a permanent place of habitation.
 Sagebrush sandals have been discovered to the east of the mountain.
-These populations faced an increasingly dry climate and the hazards associated with volcanic activity.
+The local populations faced an increasingly dry climate and intermittent eruptions.
 In civilizations south of Mazama, stories about the volcano's eruption have been transmitted for many generations.
-Native populations did not tell settlers about the area because it held sacred importance among tribes throughout Oregon and northern California.
-Shamans did not allow local Native Americans to look towards Crater Lake, and the Klamath people believed that just looking at Mazama would cause death.
+Native populations did not tell settlers about the area, as it was sacred to tribes throughout Oregon and northern California.
+Shamans forbade looking towards Crater Lake, and the Klamath people believed that just the sight of Mazama was deadly.
 Some Native Americans still refuse to look at the water.